gene-git/Arch-mkpkg/README.rst

  * (**so-comp, --soname-comp**)

    How to handle automatic soname changes.
-Default value is *last* - which uses the entire soname version when comparing to what's available.
+Default value is *keep* - only rebuilds if soname is no longer available.

-    * *never* : soname dependencies are ignored

     * *newer* : if soname is newer then reubild (time based)